smohith/cp4i-install/README.md

 #### Queue Manager

-   1. From the Platform Navigator UI home screen, click on `Runtimes` tab and then `Create instance`.
+   1. From the Platform Navigator UI home screen, click on the `Runtimes` tab and then `Create instance`.

       ![cp4i-pn-runtime-create.png](images/cp4i-pn-runtime-create.png)